-As stated above, there are 9 surgical specialties for doctors to choose from once they have been accepted by the RACS to train as a surgeon: General Surgery, Orthopaedic, Plastic & Reconstructive Surgery, Urology, Cardiothoracic, Head and Neck (Otolaryngology), Paediatric Surgery, Vascular Surgery, Neurosurgery.
+As stated above, there are nine surgical specialties for doctors to choose from once they have been accepted by the RACS to train as a surgeon: General Surgery, Orthopaedic, Plastic & Reconstructive Surgery, Urology, Cardiothoracic, Head & Neck (Otolaryngology), Paediatric Surgery, Vascular Surgery, and Neurosurgery.
 My speciality is Plastic, Reconstructive and Cosmetic Surgery.
 Click here to read more about the surgical pathway in Australia.

 Why choose a Specialist Plastic Surgeon?

 Currently in Australia, it is legal for any doctor with a basic medical degree to perform surgery, including cosmetic surgery.
 Specialist Plastic Surgeons, on the other hand, have extensive surgical education and training including a minimum of 12 years medical and surgical education, with at least 5 years of specialist postgraduate training.
 All surgical procedures carry risk, but you can reduce the chance of risk and complication by consulting a Specialist Plastic Surgeon who is trained, qualified, and accredited to perform cosmetic and reconstructive surgery.